This document provides the basic concepts that a longtime Jenkins user needs to know when migrating from Jenkins to CircleCI.

-- Copy-paste your commands from “Execute Shell”: If you really want to simply duplicate your project exactly as it is in Jenkins, then you can add a file called
+Copy-paste your commands from Execute Shell: To simply duplicate your project exactly as it is in Jenkins, add a file called

-circle.ymlto the root of your project with the following content:
+.circleci/directory of your project with the following content:

-dependenciessection.
-Your project’s dependencies will be cached for the next build, so that they only need to be fully downloaded and installed once.
+restore_cache steps, so that they only need to be fully downloaded and installed once.

-- Manual configuration: If CircleCI’s inference doesn’t work for your project, or if you were using other plugins or options than “Execute Shell” in Jenkins to run your build steps, then you may need to manually port your build from Jenkins.
+Manual configuration: If you were using plugins or options other than Execute Shell in Jenkins to run your build steps, you may need to manually port your build from Jenkins.
 Use the Configuring CircleCI document as a guide to the complete set of CircleCI configuration keys.

-circle.yml that goes in the root of each project.
-Treating CI configuration like any other source code makes it easier to back up and share.
-Just a few project settings, like secrets, that shouldn’t go in source are stored (encrypted) on CircleCI.
+.circleci/config.yml that is located in the root directory of each project.
+Treating CI/CD configuration like any other source code makes it easier to back up and share.
+Just a few project settings, like secrets, that should not be stored in source code are stored (encrypted) in the CircleCI app.

 Access to build machines

-If you install CircleCI Enterprise on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized build environments can be extremely useful for security and ops (see Your builds in containers below).
+If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized execution environments can be extremely useful for security and ops (see Your builds in containers below).
 Ops team members can do what they need to on the host OS without affecting builds, and they never need to give developers access.
 Developers, on the other hand, can use CircleCI’s SSH feature to debug builds at the container level as much as they like without affecting ops.

 Containers and Docker

-Containers in your builds:
+Containers in your builds

-Docker has long been one of the tools that is pre-installed on CircleCI, so you can access Docker in your builds by adding “docker” to the “services” section of your
+Docker has long been one of the tools that is pre-installed on CircleCI, so you can access Docker in your builds by adding

-Your builds in containers:
+Your builds in containers

 Jenkins normally runs your build in an ordinary directory on the build server, which can cause lots of issues with dependencies, files, and other state gathering on the server over time.
 There are plugins that offer alternatives, but they must be manually installed.

-CircleCI runs all Linux builds in dedicated containers, which are destroyed immediately after use (macOS builds run in single-use VMs).
+CircleCI runs all Linux and Android builds in dedicated containers, which are destroyed immediately after use (macOS builds run in single-use VMs).
 This creates a fresh environment for every build, preventing unwanted cruft from getting into builds.
 One-off environments also promote a disposable mindset that ensures all dependencies are documented in code and prevents “snowflake” build servers.